bonitasoft/bonita-doc/md/optimize-user-tasklist.md

 ### Description after completion

-To display the new status once the request is approved as well as the validator's name in the **Done tasks** field:
+The status of the request when it's validated as well as the validator's name are displayed in the **Done tasks** filter of the user task list.
+To define it:
 1. Next to the **Description after completion** field, click the **pencil** icon to display the expression editor.
 2. Select the **Script** expression type
 3. Give it a name: **Validation desc after completion**
 4. Type the script.
-Again, make sure the result of your script will not exceed 255 characters.

 ```groovy
 import com.bonitasoft.engine.api.APIAccessor;